qiqian/JPS/README.md

 The traditional approach distinguishes "**static obstacles** (go into the precomputed table)" from "**dynamic obstacles** (kept out of the table, special-cased at search time)", because rebuilding the precomputed table is expensive and must not be triggered by frequently changing dynamic obstacles.

-But here the jump table is already the [lazy update from the previous section](#1-jump-table-lazy-update) — **any obstacle change is just an O(1) bulk invalidate**, with no "rebuild cost".
+But here the jump table is already the [lazy update from the previous section](#1-jump-table-lazy-update) — **obstacle changes only invalidate the affected row/column cache lines**, with no "rebuild cost".
 So the distinction loses its meaning:

-> Since changing any obstacle is only an O(1) invalidate, "static vs dynamic" makes **no difference at the algorithm level** — an obstacle has only one property: "is it walkable right now".
+> Since changing one obstacle only affects a constant number of rows/columns, "static vs dynamic" makes **no difference at the algorithm level** — an obstacle has only one property: "is it walkable right now".

 So this project **unifies everything into a single obstacle type**:

-- Only **one obstacle type** + one version number [`GridMap.Version`](JPS.Core/Models/GridMap.cs): any add/remove → `Version++` → the lazy jump table is bulk-invalidated.
+- Only **one obstacle type** + one global version number [`GridMap.Version`](JPS.Core/Models/GridMap.cs) + row/column impact versions: any add/remove → `Version++`, then related `RowVersion` / `ColVersion` lines are advanced so the corresponding direction caches become dirty.
 - Pathfinding / jump table / A\* all just look at `IsWalkable`, indifferent to an obstacle's "origin".
 - No dual static/dynamic logic, no "dynamic obstacle falls back to classic scan" branch, no manual precompute button — the architecture is greatly simplified.

-In other words: **the lazy jump table dissolves the "dynamic obstacle" problem entirely** — all obstacles are inherently "dynamic", at zero cost.
+In other words: **the lazy jump table dissolves the "dynamic obstacle" problem entirely** — all obstacles are inherently "dynamic", and the cost drops from "rebuild the table" to "invalidate affected rows/columns and recompute on demand".

 ### 3. Path Smoothing